Word Association Test

 Many important innovations were introduced at the Burghölzli by the work with and applications of the word association experiment; although the concept of ‘complex’ is considered to be the most important one

-Papadopoulos identifies the word association experiment as the generative matrix of Jungian theory at Burghölzli, with the complex concept as its chief product.
+Papadopoulos establishes the Word Association Test as the generative matrix of Jungian innovation at the Burghölzli, with the concept of the complex as its most consequential theoretical yield.

 Papadopoulos, Renos K., The Handbook of Jungian Psychology: Theory, Practice and Applications, 2006thesis